 The Club is indeed fortunate to have had the services of Ray.

 Ray continued to prepare our pitch until May 2015, but as we all know, has held various positions in the Club, most notably, the longest standing Secretary / Treasurer.
-We hope Ray will continue to visit the ground and offer advice to those who have taken over the duties from him.

 Many thanks to Eric Ladbrooke for the above memorabilia